keeps/dbptk-developer/README.md

 Database Preservation Toolkit
 =============================

 The Database Preservation Toolkit allows conversion between Database formats, including connection to live systems, for purposes of digitally preserving databases.
 The toolkit allows conversion of live or backed-up databases into preservation formats such as **SIARD**, a XML-based format created for the purpose of database preservation.
 The toolkit also allows conversion of the preservation formats back into live systems to allow the full functionality of databases.
-For example, it supports a specialized export into MySQL, optimized for PhpMyAdmin, so the database can be fully  experimented using a web interface.

 This toolkit was part of the [RODA project](http://www.roda-community.org) and now has been released as a project by its own due to the increasing interest on this particular feature.
 It is now being further developed in the [EARK project](http://www.eark-project.com/) together with a new version of the SIARD preservation format.